TimothyCMeehan/aws-notes/00-foundations/01-intro-to-iam.md

 ## Permissions
 - Users or Groups can be assigned JSON documents called policies
-- Htese policies define the permissions of the users
+- These policies define the permissions of the users
 - In AWS you apply the least privilege principle: don't give more permissions than a user needs

 ## Creating a New User